thuml/MDD/README.md

 ## Training on one dataset:

 You can run "./scripts/train.sh" to train and evaluate on the task.
-Before that, you need to change the project root, dataset (Office-Home or Office-31) ,data address and gpu id in the script.
+Before that, you need to change the project root, dataset (Office-Home or Office-31), data address and CUDA_VISIBLE_DEVICES in the script.

 ## Citation: